tylerwray/me/blog/phoenix-live-view-ecommerce-app/first-live-view.md

 @tailwind utilities;
 ```

-Small one, but remove `class="container"` from the `<main />` tag in `lib/amazin_web/templates/layout/live.html.eex`.
+Small one, but remove `class="container"` from the `<main />` tag
-because it conflicts with the tailwindcss container class.
+in `lib/amazin_web/templates/layout/live.html.eex`, because it conflicts

-Next, time to make our product list prettier.
+with the tailwindcss container class.
+Now its time to make our product list prettier.
 Replace all of `lib/amazin_web/live/product_live/index.html.leex` with

 ```html